Year 11

 Home Learning

-Home learning is set weekly from modular home-learning booklets.
-The home learning tasks in Year 10 are based on the GCSE English Language papers.
+Home learning is set weekly from modular home-learning booklets and is varied in its content.
+The home learning tasks in Year 11 are based on the GCSE English Language papers.
 Through these tasks, students will be developing key skills for English Language.
 There are lessons devoted to directed improvement and reflection time every week.
+In the final term, students will be revising through guided tasks.

 Assessment